-Love, dating, and relationships are often difficult to understand.
-And while every relationship is different, they’re all complicated.
+Love and relationships are difficult to understand.
+We all need them, but sometimes they can make our heads explode with confusion and uncertainty.
 As relationship statistics reveal, love is still the main reason for marriage in the US.
 And with divorce rates declining, there’s still hope for love and all the romantics out there.

-- Close to 50% of men fall in love at first sight.
+- 48% of men fall in love at first sight.

-- Relationship abuse statistics reveal that close to 1.5 million high school students in the US are victims of physical abuse in a relationship.
+- According to relationship abuse statistics, close to 1.5 million high school students in the US fall victim to such violence.

 - Couples in healthy relationships have at least one fight per week.

 Let’s start this article on a positive note — it’s more than enough that we had a rocky start in 2021.
 Here are some things you probably didn’t know when it comes to how relationships begin and affect us.

 1. The majority of people decide if they’re attracted to someone within the first 3 seconds of meeting them.